zhaoak/NOBODYMOVE/README.md

 health (num) : How much damage the entity can take before being destroyed/killed.
 If nil, the object is immortal.

-PROJECTILE TYPES ONLY =============================== firedFrom (number): UID of gun this projectile was fired from. damage (number)   : how much damage to apply to a target directly hit by this projectile }
+PROJECTILE TYPES ONLY =============================== firedByGun (number): UID of gun this projectile was fired from. damage (number)   : how much damage to apply to a target directly hit by this projectile }
 ```